-The Department of Justice (DOJ) has made a collection of training materials include self-guided eLearning videos, which are supplemented with infographics.
+The Department of Justice (DOJ) has made a collection of training materials.
 These resources will help users learn to navigate the management tasks.

-As a supplement to the self-guided training materials, the JustG Q&A sessions for award recipients to receive real-time technical support.

-- Visit the [Virtual Q&A Sessions](#) page for more information.
+As a supplement to the self-guided training materials, the JustGrants Q&A sessions for award recipients to receive real-time technical support.
+Visit the [Virtual Q&A Sessions](#) page for more information.